Planar pseudo-geodesics and totally umbilic submanifolds: Introduction and main results

 The paper is organized as follows.
 The next section presents some preliminaries, mostly for the sake of fixing relevant notation and terminology.
-In section \ref{planar}, motivated by the notion of Riemannian circle, we introduce \emph{planar} Riemannian curves, thus generalizing the standard notion of planarity valid in space forms.
-In section \ref{planarPG} we then define pseudo-geodesic; in particular, by restricting our attention to planar pseudo-geodesics, we establish a local existence and uniqueness result.
-In section \ref{proofs} we proceed with the proofs of Theorem \ref{MainTH}, Proposition \ref{PlanarImpliesPseudoGeodesic}, and Theorem \ref{SecondTH}.
-Finally, in section \ref{generalization} we extend Theorem \ref{SecondTH} to submanifolds of arbitrary codimension.
+In section~\ref{planar}, motivated by the notion of Riemannian circle, we introduce \emph{planar} Riemannian curves, thus generalizing the standard notion of planarity valid in space forms.
+In section~\ref{planarPG} we then define pseudo-geodesics; in particular, by restricting our attention to planar pseudo-geodesics, we establish a local existence and uniqueness result.
+In section~\ref{proofs} we proceed with the proofs of Theorem~\ref{MainTH}, Proposition~\ref{PlanarImpliesPseudoGeodesic}, and Theorem~\ref{SecondTH}; although, by virtue of Proposition~\ref{ExistencePROP}, the first part of Theorem~\ref{MainTH} could be obtained directly from Theorem~\ref{AdachiTH}, we give an independent proof of Theorem~\ref{MainTH}.
+Finally, in section~\ref{generalization} we extend Theorem~\ref{SecondTH} to submanifolds of arbitrary codimension.

+As already indicated, pseudo-geodesics have a rather long history.
+Their study goes back to the work of Wunderlich, who defined them in the classical framework of surfaces in $\mathbb{R}^{3}$~\cite{wunderlich1950c, wunderlich1950d, wunderlich1950a, wunderlich1950b}.
+Pseudo-geodesics were later studied by Simon~\cite{simon1972} and, in more general settings, by Sachs~\cite{sachs1980a} and Sachs--Strommer~\cite{sachs1980b}.
+Interestingly, they appear in the theory of developable surfaces with creases; see \cite[p.~421]{pottmann2001} and \cite{jiang2019}.
+It was a surprise to discover that they also play a role in the theory of isometric immersions.